gr0shi/cs2-config/README.md

 ### General

-You don't need to add `+exec autoexec.cfg` to your CS:GO launch options but you need to add `-language textmod` or `-language colormod` to enable the Orel's or BananaGaming's Text Mod.
+You don't need to add `+exec autoexec.cfg` to your CS2 launch options but you need to add `-language textmod` or `-language colormod` to enable the Orel's or BananaGaming's Text Mod.

-From now on you shouldn't modify CS:GO settings[1] by using the in-game menu.
-If you do so your modifications will be overwritten by the settings stored in the `.cfg` files the next time you open CS:GO.
+From now on you shouldn't modify CS2 settings by using the in-game menu.
+If you do so your modifications will be overwritten by the settings stored in the `.cfg` files the next time you open CS2.
 If you want to modify a particular setting you will need to directly edit the corresponding `.cfg` file.

-[1] The only exception is video settings that are not modified by the `autoexec.cfg` file.
+The only exception is video settings that are not modified by the `autoexec.cfg` file.

 For optimal use, you shouldn't delete the folder that contains the git repository that's in your `Documents` folder in order to edit the files it contains later and just re-execute the `copy-cfg-files` script again.